József Hátszeghy

 József Hátszeghy (13 January 1904 – 18 January 1988) was a Hungarian foil fencer and coach.
 He competed at the 1936 and 1948 Summer Olympics.

 Family

 He was born in Arač, Austria-Hungary.
 His father, Adolf Hatz, and his mother, Anna Reimann, wanted a military career for all four of their sons.
-His brother Otto Hátszegi also became a Hungarian military officer and an Olympic fencer.
+His brother Ottó Hátszeghy also became a Hungarian military officer and an Olympic fencer.